-Here $B^d$ denotes the closed unit ball, considered as the closure of the image of $\mathbb R^d$ under the radial compactification map (cf.\ \cite[\S E.1.3]{DyZw:19}).
-Near the boundary of the ball $\lvert \xi\rvert^{-1}\circ \RC^{-1}$ becomes a smooth function, vanishing to first order at the boundary, with $(\lvert \xi\rvert^{-1}\circ \RC^{-1}, \hat\xi\circ\RC^{-1})$ thus furnishing local coordinates on the ball near its boundary.
+see \cite[\S E.1.3]{DyZw:19}.
+Near the boundary of the ball, $\lvert \xi\rvert^{-1}\circ \RC^{-1}$ is a smooth function, vanishing to first order at the boundary, with $(\lvert \xi\rvert^{-1}\circ \RC^{-1}, \widehat\xi\circ\RC^{-1})$ thus furnishing local coordinates on the ball near its boundary.
 The boundary of the ball should be considered as a sphere at infinity consisting of all possible \emph{directions} of the momentum variable.
 Where appropriate (e.g., in dealing with finite values of $\xi$ only), we abuse notation by dropping the composition with $\RC$ from our notation and simply identifying $\mathbb R^d$ with the interior of $B^d$.

 \paragraph{Symbols, quantisation, and semiclassical pseudodifferential operators.}